tianshu129/foqat/README.md

 ## Donation

 The project took a lot of time and effort.If this project is helpful to you, you are welcome to donate.
 Thank you very much:
-Wecaht Pay
+Wechat Pay
 <img src="./img/donation.jpg" width="200" height="200" alt="支付" align=center>